-This is an in-depth review of the Canon 80D, a midrange DSLR released in 2016 and intended for photographers who want a more advanced camera than an entry-level Canon Rebel.
-We have been testing the Canon 80D extensively over the past couple months, and the takeaway is clear: It is a very solid camera, even in 2018.
-On top of that, the 80D also represents a good value on today’s market at $1000 new, which is less than other cameras targeting the same audience.
+The Canon 80D is a mid-range DSLR that was released in 2016, intended for photographers who want a more advanced camera than an entry-level Canon Rebel series.
+We have been testing the Canon 80D extensively over the past couple of months, and the takeaway is clear: it is a very solid camera, even in 2018.
+On top of that, the 80D also represents good value on today’s market at $1000 new, which is less than other cameras targeting the same audience.
 This also makes it a great backup option for advanced photographers who use Canon cameras.
 However, the 80D still has some important issues to note as well, as you will see in this review.

 The Canon 80D sits near the top of a large number of entry-level DSLRs that Canon makes.
 It has a 1.6x aps-c crop sensor, the same size as that found on Canon Rebel cameras and Canon’s more advanced 7D series.

 The 80D is the successor to the Canon 70D, adding a newer sensor and more advanced autofocus capabilities.
 Specifically, the 80D has a 24-megapixel sensor with improved ISO performance, while the 70D had an older 20-megapixel sensor.
 The 80D also has a 45-point autofocus system, all of which are cross-type, rather than 19 points (also all cross-type) on the 70D – a significant improvement for photographers who need a wider autofocus coverage and a better ability to track subjects.
 The Canon 80D also competes closely with the Nikon D7200 and D7500 DSLRs, which sit at similar prices ($1000 and $1250 respectively, although the D7500 in particular frequently goes on sale for $1150).